Assetto Corsa Competizione Pre Beta Released for PC – Blancpain Gt Series

 Assetto Corsa Competizione

-Assetto Corsa Competizione has released a pre beta version that is available over at Steam for PC users.
-The game was announced earlier this year, but now the beat is going to help the developers fine tune the game for its final development stages.
+Assetto Corsa Competizione has released a pre-beta version that is available over at Steam for PC users.
+The game was announced earlier this year, but now the beat is going to help the developers fine-tune the game for its final development stages.

-Kunos Simulazioni and the game published 505 Games have planned a six beta test updates through February 2019 which will add more tracks and cars, as well as VR support.
+Kunos Simulazioni and the game published 505 Games have planned six beta test updates through February 2019 which will add more tracks and cars, as well as VR support.
 The final version of Assetto Corsa Competizione will be released next year for PC users only for a price of $44.99.
-However, steam users can purchase the title right now for $24.99 which will include all the beta updates as well as the final release when its available.
+However, steam users can purchase the title right now for $24.99 which will include all the beta updates as well as the final release when it is available.

 Assetto Corsa Competizione

-A Blancpain GT Series Sprint Cup event consists of two races of one hour each, while the Blancpain GT Series Endurance Cup races range from three-hour events through a 1000 km race to the season highlight of the Total 24 Hours of Spa, one of the worlds’s leading 24-hour races.
+A Blancpain GT Series Sprint Cup event consists of two races of one hour each, while the Blancpain GT Series Endurance Cup races range from three-hour events through a 1000 km race to the season highlight of the Total 24 Hours of Spa, one of the world’s leading 24-hour races.

 About the Author: Salik Shah